 Over the past several months, w/ increasing frequency, we’ve seen emails from a malicious scammer named Mel (“Mellie”, “Melina”, “Melika”, and “Meleana”, et. al.) filling out a client’s website form, and very aggressively claiming copyright infringement.
 Recently ‘Mel’ changed her name or has a colleague named ‘Amber’.

 The email arrives via your website contact form and accuses you of using copyrighted website images and tells you to click on a link to see the list of the images that are in violation.
+Even when think it’s a scam, you’ll be tempted to follow the link.
 (DON’T CLICK THE LINK) The writer threatens to file a complaint with your hosting company and sue you.

 The scam phishing email goes something like this…

 This is Mellie [insert various names] and I am a qualified illustrator [insert various professions].

 I was baffled, frankly speaking, when I came across my images at your website.
 If you use a copyrighted image without my approval, you need to be aware that you could be sued by the owner.

 It’s illegal to use stolen images and it’s so nasty!